PAKIWASI/walkman/README.md

 func (w *Walkman) Walk(root string) <-chan WalkResult

 type WalkResult struct {
     Dir     string
-    Ret []fs.DirEntry // this directory's direct entries Err error
+    Entries []fs.DirEntry // this directory's direct entries Errs    []DirErr      // zero or more per-entry problems from this directory }

+type DirErr struct {
+    Name string // the entry that caused the error
+    Err  error
 }
 ```

-Child directories are scheduled as separate tasks, not included in `Ret`.
+Child directories are scheduled as separate tasks, not included in `Entries`. `Entries` and `Errs` aren't mutually exclusive: a directory can list successfully while individual entries inside it (a dangling symlink, a detected cycle) are reported as their own `DirErr` alongside the otherwise-complete `Entries`. `Entries` is nil only when the directory itself couldn't be opened at all, in which case `Errs` holds exactly that one failure.

 ### `Wait`